 - Super Bowl 25 – the Bills won the regular season matchup, but the Giants beat them when they met again in the Super Bowl

 The Chiefs and Buccaneers met in Week 12 of the 2020 regular season, with Kansas City winning 27-24.

 12) Is the AFC the Stronger Conference?

-The only NFC team to win a Super Bowl in the last seven years are the Seattle Seahawks, who dismantled the Denver Broncos in Super Bowl 48, and the Philadelphia Eagles, who beat the New England Patriots.
+The only NFC teams to win a Super Bowl in the last eight years are the Seattle Seahawks, who dismantled the Denver Broncos in Super Bowl 48, and the Philadelphia Eagles, who beat the New England Patriots.

-The Falcons, Panthers, 49ers, Rams, and even those mighty Seahawks (Super Bowl 49) have fallen victim to AFC teams.
+The Falcons, Panthers, 49ers (twice), Rams, and even those mighty Seahawks (Super Bowl 49) have fallen victim to AFC teams in this timeframe.